Financial Assistance for your adoption.

 When Can I Claim The Adoption Tax Credit?

 You may claim the adoption tax credit in the year after you incurred the expenses.
 However, if you finalize the adoption in the same year you incurred the expenses, you may claim the adoption tax credit in that year.
-Also, if you incur expenses in the year after the adoption is finalized, you may take the tax credit in the year you incurred the expenses.
+Furthermore, if you incur expenses in the year after the adoption is finalized, you may take the tax credit in the year you incurred the expenses.
 This can be confusing, so always check with a tax professional.

 How do I apply?